intuitivecomputing/Response-to-Errors-in-HRI-Dataset/README.md

 ----

 ## BibTeX
-If you use this robotic system in a scientific publication, please cite our work:
+If you use this dataset in a scientific publication, please cite our work:
 ```
 @inproceedings{stiber2023using,
   title={On Using Social Signals to Enable Flexible Error-Aware HRI},